-She won a major award from Arts Council England in 2007 to stage a leading European conference for contemporary jewellery, and has curated many exhibitions that introduced Spanish and Catalan art jewellers to Manchester, UK.
+She won a major award from Arts Council England to stage a leading European conference for contemporary jewellery, and has curated many exhibitions that introduced Spanish and Catalan art jewellers to Manchester, UK.

 A curiosity of materials and emerging technology won her a Ph.D. in laser processing from The University of Manchester's School of Mechanical, Aerospace and Civil Engineering.
 This was an innovative project that brought together her own art practice with scientific process and led to several publications written on the benefits of cross-disciplinary research.
-She became course director of the Jewellery and Object degree programme at the University of Lincoln, before joining Manchester Metropolitan University and the world-renowned School of Jewellery in Birmingham.
+She became course director of the Jewellery and Object degree programme at the University of Lincoln, before joining Manchester Metropolitan University and the School of Jewellery in Birmingham.